mlhartme/stool/README.md

 Stages are configured via variables, the set of variables of a stage is called its configuration.
 You can inspect and adjust variables with [stool config](#sc-config).

+A variable has a name, a value, and an associated property.
+The properties of the stage class define the available variables.
+The variable value is set automatically by the associated property when the stage is created or published.
+Or it's set manually with the `config` command.

 Variables apply to one stage only, every stage has its own set of variables, even if they are associated with the same property.
 A stage has one variable for every class property.

-A variable has a name, a value, and an associated property.
-The properties of the stage class define the available variables.
-The Variable value is set automatically by the associated property when the stage is created or published.
-Or you set it manually with the `config` command.

-Besides variables, every stage has status fields, you can view them with `sc status`.
+Distinguish variables from status fields: every stage has status fields, you can view them with `sc status`.
 Status fields are key/values pairs like variables, but they are read-only.

 TODO: common variables: metadataExpire, metadataContact, metadataComment, replicas, ...